Monday, May 28, 2007

 Immediately, the two began searching for a way to get themselves another pair of tefillin.
 They discovered that all religious articles which the Nazis had confiscated had been thrown into a shed on camp grounds.
 The Nazis often saved such articles because they planned to build a "museum of the Jews" after the war, so that future generations would know that there was once a people known as "the Jews" which the Germans, the "master race," had wiped off the face of the earth.

-Mendel noticed that one of the gentiles working at the camp seemed like a fairly decent fellow.
+One day, Mendel noticed that one of the gentiles working at the camp seemed like a fairly decent fellow.
 He asked the man what his price would be to get him a pair of tefillin from the shed.
 The gentile replied that he wanted a day's food rations.
 Mendel quickly agreed.

 The next day, the man brought the tefillin and Mendel handed over the little bread and watery soup that was supposed to have sustained him for that day.
 When Mendel opened the boxes which housed the tefillin he became filled with dismay � they were both tefillin shel yad (of the arm)!
 He sought out the gentile and explained the problem.